 I was born on Manhattan Island between bodegas and a power substation.
-Three presidents and a few more wars later, I graduated from the United Nations International School and moved to Wisconsin where I received degrees in English literature and public health.
+Three presidents and a few wars later, I graduated from the United Nations International School and moved to Wisconsin where I received degrees in English literature (B.A., '07) and public health (M.P.H., '15).

 Mixed Methods Researcher

 Numbers help with insights from large databases, rather than the depth of a qualitative case.
 Regression statistics and quasi-experimental approaches can explore outcomes alongside business data benchmarks.
 I'm experienced in the manipulation and analysis of population health data.

 But numbers don't tell the whole story.
 I'm trained in focus groups and interviewing individuals, including usability testing.
 I've studied optimizing how health care teams use the electronic health record and how primary care teams perceive their environments in my degree work.
 My master's thesis involved industrial engineering observation methods combined with 9 focus groups (40 total participants).

 Syndicated tech writer